violetcereza/Citywide-Dashboard/README.md

 How I've installed React:
 * https://github.com/newtriks/generator-react-webpack/blob/7f911b54f18a084cb33aa0184da3369fce725912/README.md

 This one last one is how I've installed React.
-It is a "yeoman generator," meaning that it uses Yeoman to set up the basic file structure and install the requirements.
+I used this "yeoman generator," to initially set up the basic file structure and install the requirements.
 React is installed as its own server, so it won't work if you try to view /prefsReactJS from an Apache "localhost."
 To view, navigate to /prefsReactJS in terminal and run "grunt webpack-dev-server."
-Then navigate to http://localhost:8000/webpack-dev-server/index.html
+Then navigate to localhost:8000/webpack-dev-server/index.html

-## Timeline for Fall 2015
+## Todo List

+- Add credits on prefs page
+- Finish data serialization in ReactJS
+  - Message probabilities need row key for state tabs
+  - Landscape components tab
+  - Gauges tab
+- Data saving and connect to CWD front-end
+- Multiple users functionality
+- Put within wordpress?
+- Small fixes on front-end